-13.1.
-Purpose and Applicability
+13.1. - Purpose and Applicability

-13.1.1.
-Purpose
+13.1.1. - Purpose.

-The regulations in this section are intended to provide for coordinated and harmonious development of the Estes Valley which will, in accordance with present and future needs, best promote health, safety, order, convenience, prosperity and general welfare, as well as efficiency and economy in the process of development.
+The regulations in this Article are intended to provide for coordinated and harmonious development of the Estes Valley which will, in accordance with present and future needs, best promote health, safety, order, convenience, prosperity and general welfare, as well as efficiency and economy in the process of development.

-13.1.2.
-Applicability
+13.1.2. - Applicability.

-The provisions shall apply to all land and development and use of all structures and land located within the unincorporated areas of Larimer County within the Estes Valley, as depicted in the Estes Valley Development Code Boundary Map, as may be amended from time to time.
-This map is set forth in this section of the Code and hereby incorporated by reference; and
+The provisions of this Article 13.0 are supplemental to all the other Articles of this Code and shall apply to all land and development and use of all structures and land located within the unincorporated areas of Larimer County within the Estes Valley, as depicted on the Larimer County Zoning Districts - Estes Valley Planning Area Map, as may be amended from time to time.
+This map is set forth in this section of the Code and hereby incorporated by reference.

-13.1.3.
-Official Zoning Map
+13.1.3. - Official Zoning Map.

-The location and boundaries of the zoning districts shall remain as historically designated and are hereby described in this chapter as shown on the map entitled "Zoning District Map of the Estes Valley," and hereafter referred to as the Official Zoning Map, as may be amended.
+The location and boundaries of the zoning districts shall remain as historically designated and are hereby described in this chapter, and shown on the map entitled "Larimer County Zoning Districts Map - Estes Valley Planning Area," hereafter referred to as the official zoning map, as may be amended.

-13.2.
-Estes Valley Zoning Districts
+13.2. - Estes Valley Zoning Districts

-The following zoning districts are hereby incorporated into the Code.
+The following zoning districts are hereby incorporated into the Larimer County Land Use Code.
 They may be referred to by their name or their district letter abbreviations.

-13.2.1.
-Zoning Districts
+13.2.1. - Zoning Districts.